abtheo/Neurosmash/README.md

 ## Descriptions

-`Main.py` - Instantiates an CNN-agent.
+`Main.py` - Instantiates a CNN-agent.
 Loads trained brain from a saved pytorch state_dict into the agent.
 Then drops the trained agent into an environment, and runs the game a few times.

 `Env.py` - Class for sending and recieving data to/from the Neurosmash Unity environment.